 - Dakaya (dried vegetable): In areas where fresh vegetables are limited, you can find the Dakaya.
 It is a traditional Nepali preserved vegetable often used in curries and soups.
 The food is good for health and also provides long-lasting nutrients.
 So, you must try some while on the ABC Trek.

 - Mushroom: During the monsoon and autumn, wild mushrooms are found in abundance.
 The locals forge them and prepare various delicacies.
-These mushrooms are used in soups, stir-fries, or made into curries.
-You must taste their fresh and earthy taste during the trek.
+These mushrooms are used in soups and stir-fries or made into curries.
+You must experience their fresh, earthy flavor during the trek.

 - Pizza: Last but not least, be sure to try the local pizza while on the trek.
 They differ from their European counterparts, but surprisingly, they are good.
 It is an ideal comfort food made with local ingredients and offers the taste of the Himalayas.

-Wifi and Internal Access During Annapurna base camp Trek
+WiFi and Internal Access During the Annapurna Base Camp Trek

 During the Annapurna Base Camp Trek, you will find Wi-Fi and internet access at most tea houses along the route.
 However, the speed and reliability of the connection can vary depending on the location.
-In lower-altitude areas like Ghandruk and Chhomrong, the internet tends to work better compared to higher altitudes.
+In lower-altitude areas like Ghandruk and Chhomrong, internet connectivity tends to be better than at higher altitudes.
 You may need to pay a small fee of $2 to $4 for Wi-Fi usage.
 Note that the cost usually increases as you go higher.

 It is always a good idea to manage your expectations about connectivity in remote areas.
 To stay connected throughout the trek, you can also purchase a local SIM card like NTC or Ncell with data packages.
+NTC SIM work up to MBC.
 These networks work well in some parts of the Annapurna region but may have limited coverage in higher altitudes.
 Carrying a power bank is essential, as charging facilities are limited and often come with an extra fee.

 What Can You Expect During Annapurna Base Camp Trek?